Nulimitz/react-advanced-auth/README.md

 ## General info

-This MERN Stack Advanced Authentication project is based on this [Youtube](https://www.youtube.com/watch?v=YocRq-KesCM) tutorial.
+This MERN Stack Advanced Authentication project is inspired by this tutorial from The Full Stack Junkie on [Youtube](https://www.youtube.com/watch?v=YocRq-KesCM) tutorial.
 I have added Bootstrap and Bootstrap Icons.

 Project includes: